OSGeo/grass-website/content/about/mirrors.md

 Please consider to [contact us](mailto:grass-web(at)lists.osgeo.org), ideally reporting your [already running mirror](/about/mirrors/).

 #### Requirements:
-A GRASS mirror site requires around 14 GB space, the space requirements may vary due to the changing presence of precompiled binaries.
+A GRASS mirror site requires around 23 GB space, the space requirements may vary due to the changing presence of precompiled binaries.

 #### How to set up a mirror site:

 The main site hosted at OSGeo (grass.osgeo.org) can be mirrored with the ["rsync"](http://rsync.samba.org/) software protocol, allowing to synchronize mirrors automatically overnight.
-The idea of using "rsync" mirror software is that only changed files are transferred which minimizes the network traffic.
+The idea of using the "rsync" mirror software is that only changed files are transferred after the initial synchronization which minimizes the network traffic.

 #### Mirror site setup in greater detail: